corpus-io/tokenize.it-smart-contracts/docs/fees.md

   1.  currencies (WETH, WBTC, USDC, EUROC)
   2.  tokens of companies

 Fees are collected during investments and token minting, but from founders only.
-They are paid both in the investment currency (-> see publicOfferFeeDenominator and personalInviteFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see tokenFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)).
+They are paid both in the investment currency (-> see publicFundraisingFeeDenominator and personalInviteFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see tokenFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)).

 **Example**:
-Investor buys X tokens for Y USDC through the PublicOffer contract.
+Investor buys X tokens for Y USDC through the PublicFundraising contract.

 - X tokens are minted to the investor
 - X/tokenFeeDenominator tokens are minted to the feeCollector
 - So the company mints a total of X + X/tokenFeeDenominator tokens in this transaction
 - Investor pays Y USDC
-- Y/publicOfferFeeDenominator USDC goes to the feeCollector
+- Y/publicFundraisingFeeDenominator USDC goes to the feeCollector
-- So the company receives Y - Y/publicOfferFeeDenominator USDC in this transaction
+- So the company receives Y - Y/publicFundraisingFeeDenominator USDC in this transaction
-- In total, the company minted X + X/tokenFeeDenominator tokens and received Y - Y/publicOfferFeeDenominator USDC.
+- In total, the company minted X + X/tokenFeeDenominator tokens and received Y - Y/publicFundraisingFeeDenominator USDC.
 It paid fees both in token and currency.
 - The investor pays Y USDC for X tokens, like they expected.
 They did not pay fees.

 ### Fee limits